KevinWorkman/HappyCoding/teaching/index.md

 meta-title: Teaching with HappyCoding.io
 meta-description: Ideas for using Happy Coding in a classroom.
 meta-image: /teaching/guides/images/teaching-1.png
+updated: 2023-12-12
 ---

 # Teaching

+I'm a firm believer in the idea of *"low floors, high ceilings, and wide walls"* in education.
+Happy Coding starts with the fundamentals of coding, with tutorials and guides designed for folks who have never seen code before.
+These lead to advanced topics like server-side coding, Android development, and even interviewing for a job.
+So no matter what you're teaching, I hope there's something here you can use.

 Happy Coding has been used as the source material for several classes, taught by myself and other folks.
 This page collects the classes that I know about.

-Happy Coding starts with the fundamentals of coding designed for folks who have never seen code before, and leads to advanced topics like server-side coding and Android development.
-So no matter what you're teaching, I hope there's something here you can use.

 ---

-# Current Classes
+# Technical Interviewing

-During spring 2023, I'm teaching an Intro to Web Dev course that focuses on creativity and self-expression.

-{% include url-thumbnail.html url="/teaching/intro-to-web-dev-2023-spring/" fullsize=true %}
+{% include url-thumbnail.html url="/teaching/technical-interviewing-2023-fall" fullsize=true %}

 ---

-# Past Classes
+# Intro to Web Dev

-These are older versions of the Intro to Web Dev course, taught in 2022.
+I've taught three versions of Intro to Web Dev.

+{% include url-thumbnail.html url="/teaching/intro-to-web-dev-2023-spring/" %}
 {% include url-thumbnail.html url="/teaching/intro-to-web-dev-2022-fall/" %}
 {% include url-thumbnail.html url="/teaching/intro-to-web-dev-2022-spring/" %}